Explanation of Course Numbers

 MAE 6261.
 Air Pollution.
 3 Credits.

 Introductory course on the generation, monitoring, and control of air pollution.
 Atmospheric pollutants; current levels and health problems.
 Combustion chemistry and mixing.
 Photochemical processes; smog and measurements.
 Atmospheric dispersion; inversion and acid rain.
-Prerequisite: approval of department.
+Permission of the department required prior to enrollment.
+(Fall and spring, Every year)

 Analysis of energy resources and conversion devices.
 Statistical data analysis, forecasting, I/O, and net energy analyses, mathematical modeling.
-Prerequisite: approval of department.
+Prerequisites: departmental permission.
+(Fall, Every year)

 MAE 6270.
 Theoretical Acoustics.
 3 Credits.

 Basic acoustic theory in stationary and uniformly moving media; waves in infinite space; sound transmission through interfaces; sound radiation from simple solid boundaries, source and dipole fields; propagation in ducts and enclosures; elements of classical absorption of sound.
-Prerequisite: APSC 6213, MAE 6221.
+Prerequisites: APSC 6213 and MAE 6221.
+(Fall and spring, Every year)

 Fundamentals of satellite attitude dynamics and passive stabilization.
 Spacecraft attitude representation, rotational kinematics and kinetics.
 External torques.
 Dynamics of gyroscopes.
 Gravity gradient stabilization.
 Effect of internal energy dissipation on stability of spinning bodies and methods of despin.
 Dual spin satellites.
-Prerequisite: approval of department.
+Prerequisite: Permission of the department.
+(Fall and spring, Every year)

 MAE 6275.
 Dynamics and Control of Aircraft.
 3 Credits.

 Derivation of equations of motion, Euler transformations and direction cosines, stability derivatives and linearization of equations of motion, stability of linear systems with application to longitudinal and lateral dynamics, Laplace transform techniques, and frequency-response analysis.
-Departmental approval required prior to registration.
-(Fall, even years).
+Permission of the department required prior to enrollment.
+(Fall, Even years)

 MAE 6277.
 Spacecraft Attitude Control.
 3 Credits.